Handyman vs. Contractor: Who to Hire for Your Next Home Project

 If jobs keep piling up around your home—such as repairing a drippy sink or finally fixing that squeaky, annoying floorboard—hiring a catch-all handyperson might save you time and money.
 Still, a handyperson may not have the proper licensure to handle certain jobs, so it’s important to know when a contractor might be the better option.

-We’ve broken down the key differences between a handyperson and a general contractor and which pro is better suited for certain jobs.
+We’ve broken down the key differences between a handyperson and general contractor and which pro is better suited for certain jobs.
 No matter who you choose, it’s important to compare quotes, verify qualifications, and get a cost-specific contract before you hire.

-Handyperson vs. General Contractor: What Are the Differences?
+Handyperson vs. General Contractor: Key Differences

 The main differences between a handyperson and a general contractor are licensure and trade-specific knowledge.
 A handyperson comes equipped with their own tools but may lack the license and know-how needed for certain projects.
 For tackling a series of smaller jobs that don’t require licensing, though, you should go with a handyperson.